Tim Downs: Bug Man

 In 2003, Downs published Like Flies to a Corpse (later renamed Shoofly Pie), the first book in his Christian murder mystery series, Bug Man.
 The six-volume series features forensic entomologist Dr. Nick Polchak who uses the insects he finds on murder victims to solve crimes.
-The series includes: Shoofly Pie (2003), Chop Shop (2004), Plague Maker (2006), First the Dead (2008), Less than Dead (2009), Ends of the Earth (2009), and Nick of Time (2011).
+The series includes: Shoofly Pie (2003), Chop Shop (2004), First the Dead (2008), Less than Dead (2009), Ends of the Earth (2009), and Nick of Time (2011).
 To ensure scientific accuracy, Downs attended a forensic entomology seminar for crime scene investigators and coroners.

 The first two Bug Man books were published by Howard Publishing, an imprint of Simon & Schuster, with Downs changing to Thomas Nelson with the third book.
 Downs said, " I made the switch simply because Nelson is so much larger and can bring greater resources to the marketing of my books."

 In a review for Chop Shop, Publishers Weekly wrote, "Downs keeps the pages turning with some excellent twists and first-rate humor.
 He laudably knows how to show rather than tell—a rarity for Christian fiction. ...Downs's flair for the unusual—makes him a writer to watch in the faith fiction market."

 Shoofly Pie received a Silver Angel Award, for works with moral or ethical impact, from Excellence in Media.
 Chop Shop received the Book of the Year Silver Award from ForeWord magazine in 2005.
 First the Dead was given a starred review from Publishers Weekly for its "taut writing and well-developed characters."